axlwolf/webnaser/memory-bank/grav_migration_plan.md

 2. Request server access details or specifications to confirm compatibility (PHP version, web server type).
 3. Begin Phase 1 by downloading and installing Grav, setting up the project structure for development.

 This plan ensures the Grupo Naser website is modernized quickly and efficiently using Grav CMS, meeting the client's infrastructure constraints while providing an intuitive content management solution.
-The Next.js approach remains a viable future option for when server upgrades are available next year.